CorneaCare Logo

 • Digital screens, low humidity, air pollution, air allergens, intense sunlight and smoking can all worsen dry eye disease.

-• Small lifestyle changes can significantly improve your dry eye symptoms.
+• Small lifestyle changes can make a big difference to improve your dry eye symptoms.

 The workplace and dry eye disease

-Of course, the impact of your work-life on your eyes has only gotten worse during the coronavirus (COVID-19) pandemic.
-This is because so much of our work now is remote, and requires countless hours of video calls!
+Of course, the impact of your work life on your eyes has only gotten worse during COVID-19.
+This is because so much of our work now is remote, and requires long hours of video calls.
 With office workers spending most of the workday on a computer, the prevalence of DED during the pandemic has likely increased.5

-Humans are social beings, and spending quality time with family and friends, or pursuing hobbies and interests, is a human necessity.
-Watching TV or online streaming is a major source of entertainment for us and our families.
-Just like with working on a computer screen, staring at a TV has the same effect: blinking less leads to symptoms of dry eyes.6 The same thing happens when you are watching a movie in a movie theater.
+Humans are social beings, and spending quality time with family and friends, or enjoying hobbies and interests, is a necessity.
+Watching TV or online streaming is a major source of entertainment.
+Just like with working on a computer screen, watching TV has the same effect: blinking less leads to symptoms of dry eyes.6 The same thing happens when you are watching a movie in a movie theater.

 Social impacts of dry eye disease